Tpris/ProgSynth/README.md

 - [Gaëtan Margueritte](https://github.com/gaetanmargueritte) did a four-month internship.
 He created the regexp and transduction DSLs, the first tutorial and first drafts of code related to the use of user defined constants.
 - Utkarsh Rajan did a two-month internship.
 He contributed to the implementation of bucket search and worked on the tower DSL.
+- [Priscilla Tissot](https://github.com/Tpris) did a month and a half internship.
+She integrated karel DSL into this project and then improved the neural network's performance.

 ## License